tailhook/cantal/docs/concepts.rst

 connections is quite inefficient.
 So you should poll a single node while it's still available and switch to another one only when it's not.

-.. warn:: It's hard to overstate that you should not poll every node in turn otherwise you will have a full mesh of connections and every node will send updates to each other every two seconds.
+.. warning:: It's hard to overstate that you should not poll every node in turn otherwise you will have a full mesh of connections and every node will send updates to each other every two seconds.

    Viewing web interface for **local metrics** and polling for them is perfectly OK on any and every node.

 In perfect world we expect that resource manager will poll an agent on localhost, and has failover resource manager node with own cantal agent.